gcuellarm/Bloq3/README.md

 }
 ```

-## Extra function
+## Extra functions

-There's a function that is not in the contract that may be useful and similar to the role of admin.
+- There's a function that is not in the contract that may be useful and similar to the role of admin.
 If we wanted to specify that a function/role can only be executed by the owner we can use *onlyOwner* this way:
 ```solidity
 function mint(address account_, uint amount_) public onlyOwner {
     _mint(account_, 1000 * 1e18);